-Dr. Albert Bolles is President and Chief Executive Officer ("CEO") of the Company and has served as a member of the Board of Directors since May 2014.
+Albert D. Bolles, Ph.D. is President and Chief Executive Officer ("CEO") of the Company and has served as a member of the Board of Directors since May 2014.
+Dr. Bolles also currently serves on the Board of Directors of SunOpta, Inc (NASDAQ:STKL), where he is a member of its Corporate Governance Committee, and serves as a director of Arcadia Biosciences, Inc. (NASDAQ:RKDA), where he is a member of its Nominating and Corporate Governance Committee.
 Prior to becoming the Company's President and CEO on May 23, 2019, Dr. Bolles was Chairman of the Company's ad hoc Food Innovation Committee and a member of the Company's Compensation and Nominating and Corporate Governance Committees.
-From April 2014 until August 2015, Dr. Bolles served as Executive Vice President, Chief Technology & Operations Officer of ConAgra Foods, Inc. ("ConAgra"), a leading consumer products food company with net sales exceeding \$16 billion.
+From April 2014 until August 2015, Dr. Bolles served as Executive Vice President, Chief Technology & Operations Officer of ConAgra Foods, Inc. (now Conagra Brands, Inc. (NYSE:CAG)) ("ConAgra"), a leading consumer products food company with net sales exceeding \$16 billion.
 Prior to this role, Dr. Bolles was Executive Vice President, Research, Quality and Innovation for ConAgra, championing the development and execution of multiple new and improved products, realizing incremental growth for ConAgra and facilitating a multi-year pipeline to sustain and advance growth further.
-Prior to joining ConAgra in 2006, Dr. Bolles served as Vice President, Worldwide R&D for PepsiCo Beverages and Foods, responsible for global R&D leadership for beverages (Pepsi, Gatorade, and Tropicana) and Quaker Foods including product, process, package and sensory R&D, Nutrition, Quality, and Scientific & Regulatory Affairs.
+Prior to joining ConAgra in 2006, Dr. Bolles served as Vice President, Worldwide R&D for the Beverages and Foods division of PepsiCo, Inc. (NASDAQ:PEP), responsible for global R&D leadership for beverages (Pepsi, Gatorade, and Tropicana) and Quaker Foods including product, process, package and sensory R&D, Nutrition, Quality, and Scientific & Regulatory Affairs.
 His prior employment was with Gerber Foods for over 8 years with his last role being its R&D Director, overseeing infant and toddler global research and development.
-Dr. Bolles currently serves on the Board of Directors of SunOpta, Inc. and Arcadia Biosciences, Inc. Dr. Bolles has a Ph.D. and Masters of Science in Food Science, and a Bachelor of Science in Microbiology, all from Michigan State University.
+Dr. Bolles has a Ph.D. and Masters of Science in Food Science, and a Bachelor of Science in Microbiology, all from Michigan State University.

-Dr. Bolles is a preeminent leader in food science and provides the Board of Directors with valuable areas of expertise in new product development, innovation, quality, and supply chain in the packaged consumer food business.
+Dr. Bolles' service as a preeminent leader in food science and his extensive knowledge of the Company and its operations provides the Board of Directors with valuable areas of expertise in new product development, innovation, quality, and supply chain in the packaged consumer food business.

 Deborah Carosella has served as a member of the Board of Directors since March 2017.
 Ms. Carosella has over 30 years of experience in the consumer products goods industry, with both large corporations and smaller, entrepreneurial, high-growth companies.
 Ms. Carosella has extensive experience in the natural and organic foods industry, and particular expertise in general operating management, customer and consumer strategy, strategic marketing, brand development and new product development and innovation.
 Most recently she served as a strategic consultant for various natural and organic food companies and as an advisor to select private equity firms.
-Previously, Ms. Carosella was CEO of Madhava Natural Sweeteners, a Boulder, Colorado-based natural and organic sweetener company until December 2016.
+Previously, Ms. Carosella was CEO of Madhava Natural Sweeteners ("Madhava"), a Boulder, Colorado-based natural and organic sweetener company until December 2016.
 Prior to her tenure at Madhava, Ms. Carosella was Senior Vice President of Innovation and a member of the Executive Leadership Team at Whitewave/Dean Foods.
-She joined Whitewave/Dean Foods from ConAgra Foods, Inc. where she held various roles, including Vice President, General Manager, Vice President, Strategic Marketing and Innovation, and Executive Vice President, New Platforms while serving on the Executive Leadership Team with segment specific and enterprise-wide responsibilities.
-Ms. Carosella began her career in the branding, positioning, innovation and advertising agency business, serving as President of her own agency after working for several years with large, multi-national agencies.
+She joined Whitewave/Dean Foods from ConAgra Foods, Inc. (now Conagra Brands, Inc. (NYSE:CAG)) where she held various roles, including Vice President, General Manager, Vice President, Strategic Marketing and Innovation, and Executive Vice President, New Platforms while serving on the Executive Leadership Team with segment specific and enterprise-wide responsibilities.
+Ms. Carosella began her career in the branding, positioning, innovation and advertising agency business, serving as president of her own agency after working for several years with large, multi-national agencies.
 Ms. Carosella holds a Bachelor of Journalism from the University of Missouri.